Has anyone ever told you, “There are no wrong answers to these questions”?

 I have been coming to this conference for years, got my current job through the connections I made here, this year I will be be on the winning team at the annual softball game, and I wouldn’t miss our conference for the world!

-Every answer is right, every answer provides the opportunity for a participant to share at a comfortable level, whatever that might be for him or her.
+Every answer is right.
+Every answer provides the opportunity for a participant to share at a comfortable level, whatever that might be for them.

 Photo source: Flickr user kalleboo